How EMDR Therapy for Trauma Helps You Process Grief and Loss

 EMDR helps you:

-Process the shock, fear, or regret around the loss
+Process the shock, fear, or regret surrounding the loss

-Access a felt sense of safety while still honoring your person or past
+Access a felt sense of safety while still honoring your loved one

 Make space for memory without being overwhelmed by pain